pytchlang/pytch-tutorials/catch-apple/tutorial.md

   asteroids might be seen as.

 * Where to talk about SELF. in front of built-ins?

-* Do we need more explanation over `forever` vs `while True:`, or can WHILE TRUE be a magic spell for now?

 * Say how params in ()s are like putting values/variables into the 'holes' in Scratch blocks.